pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Building a Python Egg

-*pybuilder* ships a plugin that generates and executes setup.py files using with distutils or setuptools (distribute will be supported in future releases).
+*PyBuilder* ships a plugin that generates and executes setup.py files using with distutils or setuptools (distribute will be supported in future releases).
 In order to generate a ```setup.py``` file use the ```python.distutils``` plugin.